pgoel05/stackoverflow/README.md

 Here I have kept 2 python notebooks:
 1. DiveIntoTheField - To answer first 4 questions (EDA)
 2. Salary_Prediction - To predict salary based on given features

+## Results <a name="result"></a>

+The main findings of the analysis could be found in the post [here](https://goelprateek.medium.com/what-does-it-take-to-become-a-developer-477b13116ddf)

 ## Model Optimization <a name="optimization"></a>